 Frequently Asked Questions

-What is the withholding tax rate on ecommerce for Tax Year 2026?
+What is the ecommerce withholding tax rate for Tax Year 2027?

 Does selling on Daraz require FBR registration?